Michael Behrens (sculptor): Career

 In 2004 and 2007, Behrens worked as a project supervisor for Ethiopian Reflections in Addis Abeba, Ethiopia.

+In 2006, he established his own studio in Dusseldorf, and two years later, after his first solo exhibition in Paris, France, he was invited to exhibit his work at the Ernsting Foundation.

 In 2008 and 2009, he was assigned as a lecturer at the Faculty of Architecture – Plastic Shaping at the Technical University (TU) Darmstadt.

-Behrens regularly participates in international art fairs such as the Art Palm Beach (Florida, US), Form Miami (Florida, US), SOFA Chicago (Illinois, US), Pan Amsterdam (Netherlands), Art Breda (Netherlands), Art Vienna (Austria), Art & Antique Hofburg (Austria) and Art Münster (Germany).
-His work is part of public collections like the Museum Kunst Palast in Düsseldorf/Germany, the Ernsting Stiftung in Coesfeld/Germany, the Imagine Museum in Saint Petersburg, the Novotný Museum in Nový Bor, the MusVerre in Sars-Poteries and the Seven Bridges Foundation in Greenwich/Connecticut/US.
+Behrens has participated in international art fairs such as the Art Palm Beach (Florida, US), Form Miami (Florida, US), SOFA Chicago (Illinois, US), Pan Amsterdam (Netherlands), Art Breda (Netherlands), Art Vienna (Austria), Art & Antique Hofburg (Austria) and Art Münster (Germany).
+His work is part of public collections including the Museum Kunst Palast in Düsseldorf, the Ernsting Stiftung in Coesfeld, Germany, the Imagine Museum in Saint Petersburg, the Novotný Museum in Nový Bor, the MusVerre in Sars-Poteries and the Seven Bridges Foundation in Greenwich, Connecticut/US.